 About Dindigal District

-The History of Dindigul revolves around the Dindigul fort as the fort was a position of great strategic importance with commanding views to passes into Madurai from the Northside especially Coimbatore.
+The History of Dindikul revolves around the Dindigul fort as the fort was a position of great strategic importance with commanding views to passes into Madurai from the Northside especially Coimbatore.

-Dindigul and the fort figured prominently in the military operations of the Marathas in the 17th and 18th centuries and of Hyder Ali in 1755.
-Dindigul was captured by the British thrice in 1767, 1783 and 1790.
+Dindigal and the fort figured prominently in the military operations of the Marathas in the 17th and 18th centuries and of Hyder Ali in 1755.
+Dindugul was captured by the British thrice in 1767, 1783 and 1790.
 It was restored to Hider Ali under treaty after the first two captures ceded to the East India Company after the capture in 1799.
 The town has a sizeable population of both Muslims and Christians owing to the place being under the Army of Hyder Ali and the British subsequently.

 Dindigul has the network of inter district roads.
 This road connects Coimbatore, Erode, Trichy, Karur, Madurai and Sivaganga Districts.
 Nilakkottai town is famous for Brass vessels, Jewellery growing and marketing of flower and Grapes.
 Ottanchatram is a noted market centre for vegetables.
 It is also famous for the export of butter manufactured in the nearby villages using cream separators.
 Batlagundu is an important market centre for tomato.

 Places to Visit in Dindigul Tamil Nadu India

 Begampur Big Mosque